-4.3 Interaction with the CASE Accreditors
+5.3 Interaction with the CASE Accreditors

-Following acceptance of a course for accreditation/re-accreditation CASE will appoint a Lead Accreditor, a Co-accreditor and a Shadow Accreditor.
-The Lead Accreditor will contact the Programme/Course Lead and liaise with them to agree a way to proceed.
-In particular, they will indicate whether a formal meeting/event is required and what form it should take.
-(Please also refer to the CASE Position Statement located in Section 2.4).
+Following acceptance of a Focused Course for accreditation/re-accreditation, CASE will appoint a Lead Accreditor and a Co-accreditor.
+The Lead Accreditor will contact the Focused Course Leader and liaise with them to agree a way to proceed.
+In particular, they will indicate whether a formal event is required and whether it should be in-person or virtual.